 Huntington is a very small city located in the state of Texas.
 With a population of 2,140 people and two constituent neighborhoods, Huntington is the 602nd largest community in Texas.

 The people who call Huntington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntington include German, English, French , and Dutch.
+Important ancestries of people in Huntington include German, English, French , and Scottish.

 The most common language spoken in Huntington is English.
 Other important languages spoken here include Spanish and German.